 Welsh tenor Rhodri Prys Jones made his professional début with Welsh National Opera in Autumn 2018 in the roles of Fyodor and Ivanov in David Pountney’s War & Peace.
-He also covered Ramiro in La Cenerentola and this season understudies Tamino for their production of The Magic Flute.
+He subsequently sang the roles in WNO’s revival of War & Peace at the Royal Opera House, Covent Garden.
+Roles covered for the company include Ramiro in La Cenerentola, Tamino in The Magic Flute and Ernesto in Don Pasquale.

 Rhodri’s Chorus experience includes Don Pasquale with Longborough Festival Opera and Francesca Di Foix, The Adventures of Pinnochio, San Giovanni Batista and The Cunning Peasant with Guildhall School of Music and Drama.

 2016 saw Rhodri join Garsington Opera as an Alvarez Young Artist and chorus member in Rossini’s L’italiana in Algeri and Haydn’s The Creation.
 In 2015 he was a member of an eight-part ensemble in Gair ar Gnawd by Pwyll ap Sion for WNO.

 Prizes and awards include the 2017 Ian Stoutzker Prize, the Janet Price Opera Prize, the Glynne Jones Scholarship, Help Musicians Sybil Tutton Award, the Dame Shirley Bassey Award and the Busenhart Morgan-Evans Worshipful Company Award.